Recent research suggests that when it comes to lead generation marketing many marketing agencies engage in some risky behavior.

 For example, you may find you normally generate more leads via Facebook at a cheaper cost, but they don’t convert into the big-money clients your agency needs to retain to stay profitable.

 On the other hand, maybe you’ve generated fewer leads in the past from LinkedIn at a higher cost, but those leads are the ones with deep pockets you’ve been looking for — and converting just a few will keep your agency comfortably in the black.

-Remember to consider all channels, and as always, test, test, test.
-Through countless AdWords audits with clients, Jacob Baadsgaard from Disruptive Advertising found that his average client wastes 76% of their PPC budget on traffic.
+Remember to consider all channels for your lead generation marketing and as always, test, test, test.
+Through countless Google Ads audits with clients, Jacob Baadsgaard from Disruptive Advertising found that his average client wastes 76% of their PPC budget on traffic.
 Don’t be that guy.

 Learn to recognize the signs of bad traffic, invest in channels your prospects use, and be wary of unproven PPC networks.
 Some lesser-known ones don’t have your best interest at heart.

 Most of all, keep your eye on key campaign metrics to determine where to allocate or shift your budget if need be.

 Even top marketers don’t get everything right the first time — and that’s why, when it comes to technology, the biggest separator of leading performers from average ones is the adoption of analytics software.
 According to a report from Aberdeen, best-in-class marketers are 58% more likely to incorporate analytics tools into their stack.

 These are tools like the free and powerful Google Analytics, used together with others like Instapage’s A/B testing platform, Crazy Egg’s heat map software, Kissmetrics customer journey analyzer, and many more.

 With insights gained from those tools, you’ll be able to quickly make optimizations to your campaign — whether it be a different form, a new headline, or an alternate source of traffic.
 The only way to know how to improve your campaign is to know how it’s performing in the first place.